bowmnath/cis-457-w22/activities/week-14-wireless.md

     What is the MAC address of the router?
     Is this frame going from router to host or host to router?

+21. If a network is not particularly busy, what is a downside to a request-to-send and clear-to-send setup?

-20. Consider a host that changes access points but remains on the same subnet.
+22. Consider a host that changes access points but remains on the same subnet.
     Which of the following change?
     * IP address of host
     * MAC address of host
     * MAC address of associated access point
     * MAC address of router

-21. Does a router send frames that have an access point's MAC address as their destination?
+23. Does a router send frames that have an access point's MAC address as their destination?
     Why or why not?

-22. Explain how a wireless host that is not very active (i.e., does not send or receive very many packets) can save battery life.
+24. Explain how a wireless host that is not very active (i.e., does not send or receive very many packets) can save battery life.